JardaniWorld/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-This script executes to check for a digit number
+This script executes to multiply two integers